 - Dipping sauce (your choice)

-- In a large bowl, combine the coconut flour, turmeric powder, sea salt and black pepper.
+- In a large bowl, combine coconut flour, turmeric powder, sea salt and black pepper.

-- Bake on a greaseproof-paper-lined baking tray for 15–20 minutes.
+- Bake on a parchment paper-lined baking sheet for 15-20 minutes.

-- Serve the chicken nuggets with your favourite dipping sauce.
+- Serve the chicken nuggets with your favorite dipping sauce.

 4.Buffalo Cauliflower Wings

 This recipe requires a bit more effort, but it’s worth the extra time in the kitchen.
 Whether you are actively following a plant-based diet or looking for a way to add more vegetables to your eating pattern, this dish is a surefire way to satisfy even the most devout meat eaters.

 Cauliflower has received much attention in the health world as a way to replace traditional carbohydrates, like rice or pizza dough, but this cruciferous vegetable is so much more than a starch replacement.
 One large head of cauliflower provides roughly 30 percent of the recommended daily intake of magnesium for adult men and 39 percent of the recommended daily intake of magnesium for women, and more than 400 percent of the recommended daily intake of vitamin C for both adult men and women.
 One large head of cauliflower is also a significant source of protein and fiber, which is important for keeping you feeling full and supporting digestion.